This is a follow up post to address the comments/questions left in the Gowear Fit and Bodybugg article.

 Question: Why should I get your book to go with it?

-Answer: You don’t have to but I feel it provides a full proof system.
-I figure why waste time.
-Still, without my books or without the devices great success can be had.
-If you wish to do so you can access them here.
+Answer: You don’t have to but I feel it provides a foolproof system.
+I figure—why waste time.
+Still, without my books or without the devices you can still achieve great success.
+If you wish to do so, you can access them here.

 Question: How do you know it is off by that much?

-Answer: First note that I put it is only in my opinion.
-Nothing was labeled as an absolute and I have no means of proof.
-I have done side by side comparisons with heart rate monitors and breath testing.
-I have tracked and measured progress of a high amount of clients.
-Based on the rate of loss vs activity and caloric intake, overall on an average, I would say to account for these types of errors to remove frustration and to focus on fine tuning if need.
+Answer: The first note I put was that the information provided was my opinion.
+Nothing was labeled as absolute fact, and I had no means of proof.
+I have done many side by side comparisons with heart rate monitors and breath testing, and I have tracked and measured the progress of a large number of clients.
+So based on the overall average rate of loss versus activity and caloric intake, I would definitely recommend accounting for these types of errors to remove frustration so you can focus on fine tuning if needed.
 That is all.

 Question: Price is all wrong yo, check it!

-Answer: Yeah it appears there are too many sources of buying it so I removed that aspect of the review and focused on what matters most.
-Performance.
+Answer: Yeah, it appears there are too many sources to purchase these devices so I removed that part of the review to focus on what matters most—performance.
 They both perform the same way really.
-I have only seen a slight higher reading in gowears vs bodybuggs, but to a point where I barely feel right about saying it so i didn’t even include it in the review.
+I have only seen slightly higher readings in GoWears versus Bodybuggs; and the differences were so small that I didn’t feel right relaying them so that information wasn’t included.

-Question: As to overtraining – do you think that is due to the body’s adaption to the exercise (and thus greater caloric efficiency) or to cloaking?
+Question: Regarding overtraining, do you think that is due to the body’s adaption to the exercise (and thus greater caloric efficiency) or to cloaking?

 Answer: I think it can be both, but I think efficiency is a mixed bag of good and bad.
-In some ways more efficient means slow down.
-It is the difference between a slow heart rate because of good conditioning and slow heart rate because you are sick.
+In some ways, being more efficient means to slow down.
+It is the difference between a having slow heart rate due to good conditioning or having one because you are sick.

-I will see that time and time again the best pace of loss that I saw in conjunction to what the devices were saying were those that followed a program of programed training breaks and refeeds.
+I constantly see the best pace of loss, backed by the device measurements, in people that followed a program of programed training breaks and refeeds.

 Your mention of the overreaching/undereating problem and the need for refeeds in such cases had me wondering about something.